 - notching or clipping the edges off

-The primary reason casinos prefer chips over cash is because chips add a little mental separation between the gambler and his valuable money.
-It’s a little easier for you, the gambler, to place a big bet because it’s just chips….basic psychology.
+The primary reason casinos prefer chips over cash is that chips add a little mental separation between the gambler and their valuable money.
 The other two reasons are:

 - It is easier for surveillance to tell what is going on with chips.
-On camera from a distance a $20 bill and a $5 bill look very similar, but a red chip and a green chip look nothing alike.
-In a game like roulette where many many people are betting on a single layout, the different colors allow the dealer, surveillance and security to know who each bet belongs to.
+On camera, from a distance, a $20 bill and a $5 bill look very similar, but a red chip and a green chip look nothing alike.
+In a game like roulette, where many people are betting on a single layout, the different colors allow the dealer, surveillance, and security to know who each bet belongs to.

 Casino Chips Collecting

-Casino chip collecting became increasingly popular during the 1980s, as evidenced by the sale of chips through several casino and collecting newsletters.
-Bill Borland’s Worldwide Casino Exchange (early 1980s) had a casino story each issue and dozens of old chips for sale.
+Casino chip collecting became increasingly popular during the 1980s, as evidenced by the sale of chips through several casinos and collecting newsletters.
+Bill Borland’s Worldwide Casino Exchange (the early 1980s) had a casino story each issue and dozens of old chips for sale.
 There are many different ways to collect casino chips.
-Because of the amount of chips available and the increasing price of some, collectors have begun to specialize.
+Because of the number of chips available and the increasing price of some, collectors have begun to specialize.
 A collector might choose to collect every chip from a certain casino or one from every Las Vegas casino.